quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ~~~
 {: #connectivity-serverlistening-def title="ConnectivityServerListening definition"}

-Note: some QUIC stacks do not handle sockets directly and are thus unable to log
+Some QUIC stacks do not handle sockets directly and are thus unable to log
 IP and/or port information.

 ## connection_started {#connectivity-connectionstarted}